I like potato bread because it’s so different than normal bread, the texture is lighter and it doesn’t take longer to make.

 – 14g fast-action yeast

-Mix the flours together, the salt and mash the potatoes with a potato ricer, to have a smoother finish.
+Mix the flours together, the salt and the mashed potatoes; mash them with a potato ricer, to have a smoother finish.
 Mix the yeast with the water and add it to the flour.
 Incorporate the water and tip the dough onto a lightly floured worktop.
 Knead the bread slightly, the dough is very sticky, but do not add extra flour.

 Cover it with cling film or tea towel and leave it for 1-2 hours to rise.